The History of Maggs Bros.

 MaggsArch_39

 John’s son Ed, born 1958 in turn succeeded his father as Managing Director, as well as running the modern English department, chiefly literature, archives, and fine printing.
 During his time the firm moved again, selling the 21 remaining years of the lease of 50 Berkeley Square and buying 48 Bedford Square (moving from a Grade II listed three-windowed, flat-fronted Georgian house in a leafy London square to a Grade I listed three-windowed, flat-fronted Georgian house in a leafy London square).
+Today, Ed’s son Ben, a sixth-generation member of the family in the firm, is the resident expert on fine printing and modern binding, as well as being head of systems.

 48 Bedford Square: Our home today